AtharvaDeshmukh0909/Sudoku-Solver/README.md

 Download  sudoku.zip folder -> unzip the folder -> Go to Executable File folder -> Locate the File Name sudoku.exe -> double click it to run

-Atharva Deshmukh
+Atharva Deshmukh.
-Roll No. - 210231
+Roll No. - 210231.
-Indian Institute of Technology Kanpur
+Indian Institute of Technology Kanpur.